Amber Straughn: Early life and education

-Scientific career
+Career

-Straughn is a member of the James Webb Space Telescope project science team at Goddard, where she started as a postdoc in 2008.
-She became the deputy project scientist for JWST Science Communications in 2011.
-As an early user of the newly installed Wide Field Camera 3 on the Hubble Space Telescope, Straughn demonstrated its capability to measure the distance to and properties of very faint galaxies in the early universe.
-She is a co-investigator of the CANDELS team, conducting the largest galaxy survey project on Hubble.
+Straughn joined NASA Goddard Space Flight Center as a postdoctoral researcher in 2008 and became deputy project scientist for JWST Science Communications in 2011.
+In this role, she leads efforts to communicate the telescope's scientific discoveries to the public and media.

+Her research has contributed to understanding distant galaxies in the early universe.
+As an early user of the Wide Field Camera 3 installed on Hubble in 2009, Straughn demonstrated its capability to measure distances and properties of faint galaxies.
+She is a co-investigator on the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS), the largest galaxy survey conducted with Hubble.